C. Hain, MD • Most recent update:

 - Entopic phenomena are observation of real physiologic processes, such as seeing white blood cells moving through retinal capillaries or tree-like outlines representing the retinal circulation.
 These may be related to visual hypersensitivity, which is discussed under the category of photophobia.

-Reported causes of palinopsia include (according to G and L, 2015):
+Reported causes of palinopsia include:

 - Drugs and medications (14 cases of illicit drugs,27 cases from prescription drugs in world literature as of 2015)